zackjohnson298/PySink/docs/source/examples/basic_parts/basic_part_a.rst

 As indicated in the console output, the worker first fired it's :attr:`~PySink.AsyncWorkerSignals.started` signal, intermittently fired its :attr:`~PySink.AsyncWorkerSignals.progress` signal as it worked, then finally fired it's :attr:`~PySink.AsyncWorkerSignals.finished` signal when its task was complete.
-All of this was done in a background thread, which would have freed up the UI thread if there was one present.
-In :ref:`Example 1<example-1>`, we will see how to actually set up a full PySide Application with PySink, but before that let's see how to customize an AsyncWorker in :ref:`basic-part-b` and :ref:`basic-part-c`
+All of this was done in a background thread which frees up the UI thread to handle user input (if there was one present).
+In :ref:`Example 1<example-1>`, we will see how to actually set up a full PySide Application with PySink, but before that let's see how to customize an :class:`~PySink.AsyncWorker` in
+:ref:`basic-part-b` and :ref:`basic-part-c`.